 It’s safe to say fast fashion is a big problem for the environment, with an estimated 25% of the global carbon budget by 2050 attributed to the textile industry.

-Interested in the environmental impact of disposable clothing, SaveOnEnergy recently discovered the top ten EU countries for recycling clothes.
+Interested in the environmental impact of disposable clothing, energy comparison site SaveOnEnergy recently discovered the top ten EU countries for recycling clothes.
 But what about in the UK?
 Are we as likely to head to the clothing bank or are we tempted to make a profit in the resale market?
 Research reveals the latter!

 Speaking with 1,000 women about their wardrobes, SaveOnEnergy found:

 The average number of items in a woman's wardrobe is 103 items

 However, women admitted to not wearing 58% of their clothes in the last six months

 24% had not been worn in the last year

 During lockdown we are only wearing 10% of our clothes